tkahler/InBrowserFileSystem/README.md

 - Rename and Delete files and folders
 - Prevents duplicate items
 - Items are saved in local storage so folders are saved even when tab/browser is closed
+- Folders are always listed before files regardless of the order they were created.

 ### Implementation
 - Every item (folder or file) is given a unique id.